 Their diet mainly consists of small mammals like voles and shrews, which they hunt by silently flying through the forest.

-Unfortunately, their populations have declined due to habitat loss and fragmentation, making sightings of these owls in Minnesota even more rare and special.
+Unfortunately, their populations have declined due to habitat loss and fragmentation, making sightings of these owls in Minnesota even rarer and more special.

 However, conservation efforts are underway to protect their habitat and ensure their survival for generations.